 Due to inherent limitations in our own perceptive and cognitive abilities, we find the anticipation and realization of unexpected events and connections (within certain parameters) extremely satisfying.
 We subconsciously predict moment-to-moment what’s going to happen next, and to a large degree, the fulfillment and/or denial of these predictions dictates the amount of creative enjoyment we experience.

-Through contour comparison of the IR Pitch vector, Isomer is able to discover thematic models with similar patterns of pitch/time expectation.
-Using the theme from Chopin’s Etude Op.10 No.6 (E-flat minor) as our “source” model, Isomer identifies a similar pattern of pitch/time expectation in the theme from the second movement of Beethoven’s Op.7 Sonata in E-flat major.
+Through contour comparison and analysis, Isomer is able to discover models with similar patterns of pitch/time expectation.
+Using the theme from Chopin’s Etude Op.10 No.6 (E-flat minor) as our model, Isomer identifies a similar pattern of pitch/time expectation in the theme from the second movement of Beethoven’s Op.7 Sonata in E-flat major.

-Compare each of the melodic themes with the expectation graphs.
+Listen to each of the melodic themes while you follow the expectation graphs.

 Although the two themes look and sound different in many respects (mode, contour, etc.), the pattern of melodic expectation within each theme remains strikingly similar.